ntropy83/tinyGameEngine/README.md

 glslang         - runtime shader compiler from GLSL to SPIR-V

-Dear ImGUI      - glfw and Vulkan compatible GUI
+QT              - create an Editor

 # Build
 Deps on Ubuntu: